jaxbline/Roblox-follower-Rig/README.md

 https://discord.gg/htg3PWaWkU

+# What it does?
+The plugin as a multi OBJ importer so that the user may import all 6 parts of their Roblox avatar.
+Once imported they have to select all the parts + armature provided with the blend file and hit the "APPLY" button which will scale the model to its proper unity size.
+(Optional) Check the "export when done" to automatically open the export menu with the proper settings.

 # Installation
 * Head to Releases and download the latest
 * Go into blender 4.0+ and head to add-ons/Plugins